 I’m an October baby, so every year for my birthday, I like to celebrate by hitting up a few Halloween haunts.
 I just had a weekend full of spooky fun and want to share it with you all!
 Continue reading “A Spooky-Filled Birthday Weekend: Inside Horror Made Here & More”

-August 30th is Frankenstein Day, a date that honors the classic novel by Mary Shelley.
+August 30th is Frankenstein Day, a date that honors the classic novel by Mary Shelley as well as her birthday.
 To commemorate this annual event, I thought it would be fun to share some ways we can all pay tribute.
 There may not be a time machine to transport us to 1818 (the year the book was released) to chat with the author, but why not use the imagination to bring to life our own monstrous creations!
 Here’s how you can celebrate Frankenstein Day.
 Continue reading “How to Throw a Frankenstein Day Bash”

 Pining to watch something that oozes sensual morbidity, gothic horror, tightly-laced corsets, melancholy characters, and the backdrop of a gray and gritty England?
 The films and TV series featured here have at least one or a combination of these components.
 Although by no means an exhaustive compilation of cinema with a 19th-century dark edge, these are a few of the best contemporary works the Victorian Goth will fancy.